wtoivo/RM2-ODL-quali-book/book/05-Ethics_rigour_reflexivity.Rmd

 some other mode – is an important tool for developing reflexive depth.
 Start with your own experiences, understandings and views, but then also try to interrogate those.

 Ask yourself questions like:

   * What assumptions am I basing my thinking on?
   * What broader experiences and values might inform my thinking on this?
   * How might these be connected to myself as a person, my various identities, my personal experience in relation to the topic, and the communities I am part of?

 ### Activity 2

 Discuss your experiences of reflecting with your group.
 Did you find it easier than expected?
 Was it harder?
 Was there anything that surprised you about the process?
 Please only share what you feel comfortable with.

+### Activity 3 (optional)

+Ashley has some additional reflexivity probes and tips in her research skills session which can be accessed [HERE](https://wtoivo.github.io/RM2-ODL-quali-book/data-analysis.html#thinking-about-reflexivity)